 Cause: This can be caused when a VAST redirect tag does not return a response within the timeout (5 seconds is the default) specified in a wrapper element.
 It could include request errors, such as an invalid URI, unreachable or request timeout for a URI, security, or other exceptions related to requesting a VAST URI.
 It could also be due to a high latency connection (for example, 3G) or simply a slow response from a buyer.

-Recommended action: Increase the timeout limit of your player via the SDK.
+Recommended action: Increase your player’s timeout limit via the SDK.

-As obvious as it seems, both publishers and advertisers can save time, technical implementation, and overhauling cost by simply adhering to the VAST standard.
-Because that’s a universal format everyone uses in the industry.
+As obvious as it seems, publishers and advertisers can save time, technical implementation, and overhaul costs by simply adhering to the VAST standard because that’s a universal format everyone uses in the industry.

 Whether it is FreeWheel or Google Ad Manager, your player will render and run ads without any errors.
-And, especially with recent updates (VAST 4.0 and 4.1), verification and viewability vendors can easily get into the VAST tag to do their jobs.
+And, especially with recent updates (VAST 4.2 and 4.3), verification and viewability are much easier.

-As a whole, VAST is one of the reasons behind the traction of digital video ads in the open internet.
-Though it’s not perfect, the consortiums and feedback will take us to the best possible solution.
+Overall, VAST is one of the reasons behind the growth of digital video ads on the open internet.
+Though imperfect, the consortiums and feedback will help us find the best possible solution.